lndecastro/Teaching_and_Learning_with_AI/TaLwAI/Module3_ClassDesign.md

 | **Consensus.app** | Evidence summarizer | Quick synthesis of research findings | Direct conclusions from papers, comparisons, consistency analysis | Limited to indexed papers | Rapid evidence summaries for teaching decisions |
 | **Google Scholar Labs** | Search + AI summaries | Rapid literature overview | Fast topic summaries, trend detection | Less detailed synthesis | Quick background reading & preparation |

 ### D. Generating Content from External Sources
 **Task:**
 Use a generative model like **Perplexity, NotebookLM, or SciSpace**, to analyze some pre-selected sources of reference and create content from them.
 As example, you can use the papers below as your source material if needed or some of the papers you saved from your previous searches. <br>

-Example contents (papers) for a [Course on Taching with AI] and the topic of [AI for Assessment and Feedback]:
+Example contents (papers) for a [Course on Teaching with AI] and the topic of [AI for Assessment and Feedback]: <p>
-[Paper_1:](./Data/AIforAssessmentandFeedback.pdf) Artificial intelligence for assessment and feedback to enhance student success in higher education <br>
+[Paper_1:](./Data/AIforAssessmentandFeedback.pdf) Artificial intelligence for assessment and feedback to enhance student success in higher education. <br>
 [Paper_2:](./Data/Feedbacksourcesinessaywriting.pdf) Feedback sources in essay writing: peer-generated or AI-generated feedback? <br>
-[Paper_3:](./Data/Assessingstudentperceptions.pdf) Assessing student perceptions and use of instructor versus AI‐generated feedback <br>
+[Paper_3:](./Data/Assessingstudentperceptions.pdf) Assessing student perceptions and use of instructor versus AI‐generated feedback. <br>

 *Step 1:* Create a new Space in Perplexity, Notebook in NotebookLM, or Library in SciSpace and title it "AI for Assessment and Feedback". <br>
-*Step 2:* Upload your sources of reference (see files below) into the LLM. <br>
+*Step 2:* Upload your sources of reference (see files above) into the LLM. <br>
 *Step 3:* Prompt the LLM. <br>

 **Prompt Template - Instructional**